SimplyEdit/simplycode-docker/README.md

 This will mount the current working directory into the docker image at the right place, and start the SimplyCode server.

-The current setup will cause all files to be owned by `www-data`.

-This [is considered a bug][1] which should be fixed in future releases.

 [1]: https://github.com/SimplyEdit/simplycode-docker/issues/2

 ## Contribute